The role of shape disorder in the collective behaviour of aligned fibrous matter: Acknowledgements

 \section{Acknowledgements}

-We wish to thank J\'er\'emie Geoffre for his participation to the experiments.
-We gratefully acknowledge Joachim Wittmer and Jean Farago for fruitful discussions.
-N. S. thanks the help of Region Alsace for a PhD grant.
+We wish to thank J\'er\'emie Geoffre and Damien Favier for their participation to the experiments.
+We gratefully acknowledge Joachim Wittmer, Jean Farago and Wiebke Drenckhan for fruitful discussions.
+N. S. thanks the Region Alsace for a PhD grant.